Content Strategies Behind Successful Blogs

 How many articles should a new blog have?

-There is no magic number, but launching a new blog with 10-15 well-researched pillar articles is an excellent foundation.
+There is no magic number, but launching a new blog with 10–15 well-researched pillar articles provides an excellent foundation.
 This provides enough content for users to explore and gives search engines clear signals about your topical relevance.
-After launch, focus on a consistent schedule rather than rushing to hit an arbitrary total number.
+After launch, focus on a consistent schedule rather than rushing to hit an arbitrary total.

 What is a content cluster?